isabella232/rtos-docs-pr.sv-se/rtos-docs/guix/chapter-4.md

 ### <a name="parameters"></a>Parametrar

-- **skjutreglage** Pekare till kontrollblock för radiell skjutreglage
+- **skjutreglage** Pekare till kontrollblock för radiellt skjutreglage

 ### <a name="return-values"></a>Returvärden